Programs and Services

 Metropolitan Family Services North, in partnership with the Northwest Center, is part of the Chicago Department of Public Health’s Healthy Chicago Equity Zones initiative, in the northwest region.
 The program focuses on hyper-local strategies to confront the social and environmental factors that contribute to health and racial inequity – with the ultimate goal of closing Chicago’s racial life expectancy gap.

-Workforce Investment Opportunity Act (WIOA) is an innovative workforce program for individuals ages 18 – 24.
-Program empowers youth to find and sustain employment and certification through services including pre-apprenticeship, alternative education paths, job coaching and placement, and hands-on training.
+An innovative workforce program for individuals ages 18 – 24.
+The program empowers youth to find and sustain employment and certification through services including pre-apprenticeship, alternative education paths, job coaching and placement, and hands-on training.
 Certifications include First Aid/CPR, NCCER Core, OSHA 10, and NCCER Carpentry.